battlecat/flaskforum/README.md

 Based on David-Guo's flask-forum,please see https://github.com/David-Guo/flaskforum.git

-This is  a full function forum/bbs system include insert picture or attachment of any type file.It can be very simple and easy to be installed
+This is  a full function forum/bbs system include insert picture or attachment of any type file.

+It can be very simple and easy to be installed

 # How to install and run it under Ubuntu 14.04?